jackofdiamond5/BackpackTfApi/README.md

 // The returned InventoryItem object contains the item's Asset and Description models. var targetItem = bptfUser.GetItemFromInventory("Madame Dixie");

-// Create a new sell classified
+// Create a new sell classified by typing the item manually
 // The returned Response object will contain information on whether the classified was successfully created or not.
-// NOTE: You must have the item in your inventory or else ItemNotFoundException is thrown var response = bptfUser.CreateSellListing("Madame Dixie", "metal", 5, "I want to sell this item! :)");
+// NOTE: You must have the item in your inventory or else ItemNotFoundException is thrown var responseSellListing = bptfUser.CreateSellListing("Madame Dixie", "metal", 5, "I want to sell this item! :)");

+// Overloads for CreateBuyListing and CreateSellListing are suppored where you pass in an InventoryItem. var responseSellListing = bptfUser.CreateBuyListing(targetItem, "metal", 5, "I want to buy this item! :)");
 ```